zihung20/tp/docs/DeveloperGuide.md

 1. HRQuickAccess provides HR personnel with fast, keyboard-focused access to essential troop information, including contact details and duty dates

-   **Rational**: Singapore Armed Forces (SAF) primarily issue and utilize laptops with security cards within army camps; as such, tech accessories such as mouses and additional monitors are less common and applicable.
-Through, command line interface (CLI) interface, we can overcome this constraint
+   **Rational**: The Singapore Armed Forces (SAF) primarily issue and utilize laptops with security cards within army camps; as such, tech accessories such as mouses and additional monitors are less common and applicable.
+Through command line interface (CLI) interface, we can overcome this constraint

 2. HRQuickAccess does not require internet access to operate, as all its data is stored locally instead of remotely

-   **Rational**: SAF issued laptops cannot be connected to the internet (less INET laptops) for security reasons.
+   **Rational**: SAF-issued laptops cannot be connected to the internet (less INET laptops) for security reasons.
 By having a local database, we can work around this constraint

 3. HRQuickAccess offers a better alternative to the current system of using Microsoft Excel, which is prone to human errors, by offering ease of use, quick lookups, and smooth updates, as well as a clean interface